 16th circuit commission seeks applicants for circuit judge vacancy in Jackson County

-The Sixteenth Circuit Judicial Commission is accepting applications for the office of circuit judge, Division 18 of the 16th Judicial Circuit (Jackson County), to fill the vacancy created by the appointment of Judge Brian C. Wimes to the federal district court.
+KANSAS CITY, Mo. -- The 16th Circuit Judicial Commission is accepting applications for the office of circuit judge, division 10 of the 16th Judicial Circuit (Jackson County), to fill the vacancy created by the retirement of Judge Charles Atwell.

 Citizens are encouraged to nominate well-qualified candidates for the commission’s consideration.
-The Missouri Constitution, article V, section 21, requires that a circuit judge be at least 30 years old, licensed to practice law in Missouri, a citizen of the United States for at least 10 years, a qualified voter of Missouri for the three years preceding selection, and a resident of the 16th Judicial Circuit for at least one year.
+Article V, section 21 of the Missouri Constitution requires that a circuit judge be at least 30 years old, licensed to practice law in Missouri, a citizen of the United States for at least 10 years, a qualified voter of Missouri for the three years preceding selection and a resident of the 16th Judicial Circuit for at least one year.
 Nominations should be submitted to the contact person listed below.

 Applications and instructions are available here:

-The commission will meet June 12-13, 2012, to conduct public interviews of the applicants and select a panel of three nominees for the vacancy.
-Thereafter, Governor Jay Nixon will have 60 days to appoint one of the three nominees as circuit judge in Division 18.
+The commission will meet Jan.
+10, 2013, to conduct public interviews of the applicants and select a panel of three nominees for the vacancy.
+Thereafter, Governor Jay Nixon will have 60 days to appoint one of the three nominees as circuit judge in division 10.

-Members of the commission are Lisa White Hardwick, chief judge of the Missouri Court of Appeals, Western District; attorneys Scott S. Bethune and Teresa A. Woody; and lay members Byron G. Thompson and Eric D. Williams.
+Members of the commission are Chief Judge of the Missouri Court of Appeals, Western District, James Edward Welsh; attorneys Scott S. Bethune and Teresa A. Woody; and lay members Byron G. Thompson and Eric D. Williams.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.